regenerative economy Lab presents

 €250 Standard ticket / €150 Solidarity / €400 Enterprise (plus 20% VAT; payment by instalment possible)

-Or if you have questions, send us an enquiry at hello@regenecon.eu. or book a 15-minute chat here.
+You can also send us an enquiry at hello@regenecon.eu. or book a 15-minute chat here.

 Once we receive your details, we’ll let you know if we can offer a space.
 If so, to complete your registration, we’ll provide a link to our platform with the option to pay one or two instalments.
 We ask participants to pay (in part or in full) one week before the programme starts (unless you register within the last week, then as soon as possible).
 If you need to cancel, we offer a full refund until the end of the first week of the programme.
 You can also choose to defer to a future cohort at no extra cost.
 If you need more information to help you decide, or want to find out about this or other programmes, please send us a note to hello@regenecon.eu.